orbitdb/field-manual/01_Tutorial/01_Basics.md

 #### What just happened?

-Using some key JavaScript features, you have created the shell for our application that runs in both Node.js and the browser.
-It defines a new class called `NewPiecePlease`, with a constructor that takes two arguments
+Yyou have created a JavaScript class that can be invoked inside both environments Node.js and the browser.
+The class is called `NewPiecePlease`, with a constructor that takes two arguments

 1. `Ipfs` for the constructor of  the `ipfs` package
 2. `OrbitDB` for constructor of the `orbit-db` package